-- (d) Strengthening existing and, where needed, establishing national and regional centres and information networks for rapid response to extreme weather events, utilizing information technology as much as possible; - 9.
-Decides to consider, at its eighth session, the implementation of insurance-related actions to meet the specific needs and concerns of developing country Parties arising from the adverse effects of climate change, based on the outcome of the workshops referred to in paragraphs 38 and 39 below; - 10.
-Requests the Subsidiary Body for Scientific and Technological Advice and the Subsidiary Body for Implementation to review, at their subsequent sessions, the progress of the abovementioned activities and make recommendations thereon to the Conference of the Parties at its eighth session;
+(d) Strengthening existing and, where needed, establishing national and regional centres and information networks for rapid response to extreme weather events, utilizing information technology as much as possible;

+9. Decides to consider, at its eighth session, the implementation of insurance-related actions to meet the specific needs and concerns of developing country Parties arising from the adverse effects of climate change, based on the outcome of the workshops referred to in paragraphs 37 and 38 below;

+10. Requests the Subsidiary Body for Scientific and Technological Advice and the Subsidiary Body for Implementation to review, at their subsequent sessions, the progress of the abovementioned activities and make recommendations thereon to the Conference of the Parties at its eighth session;

 II.
-IMPLEMENTATION OF ARTICLE 4.9 OF THE CONVENTION
+IMPLEMENTATION OF ARTICLE 4, PARAGRAPH 9, OF THE CONVENTION

-- 11. Decides to establish a work programme for the implementation of Article 4, paragraph 9, of the Convention, which would include activities covered under paragraphs 16 to 20 below, as well as the following: - (a) Strengthening existing and, where needed, establishing, national climate change secretariats and/or focal points to enable the effective implementation of the Convention and the Kyoto Protocol, in the least developed country Parties; - (b) Providing training, on an ongoing basis, in negotiating skills and language, where needed, to develop the capacity of negotiators from the least developed countries to participate effectively in the climate change process; - (c) Supporting the preparation of national adaptation programmes of action; - 12.
-Decides that a least developed countries fund shall be established, in accordance with decision -/CP.7, to be operated by an entity entrusted with the operation of the financial mechanism, under the guidance of the Conference of the Parties, to support the work programme for the least developed countries.
-This work programme shall include, inter alia, the preparation and implementation of national adaptation programmes of action; - 13.
-Decides to develop the guidance referred to in paragraph 12 above, including expedited access to the fund referred to in paragraph 12 above, at its seventh session; - 14.
-Invites the least developed country Parties to submit to the secretariat an estimate of their financial needs for the preparation of national adaptation programmes of action by 31 August 2001, and requests the secretariat to compile this information for consideration by the Subsidiary Body for Implementation at its fifteenth session; - 15.
-Invites Annex II Parties to contribute financially to the programme mentioned in paragraph 11 above; - 16.
-Invites Annex II Parties to support least developed country Parties for the following activities:
+11. Decides to establish a work programme for the implementation of Article 4, paragraph 9, of the Convention, which would include activities covered under paragraphs 15 to 19 below, as well as the following:

+(a) Strengthening existing and, where needed, establishing, national climate change secretariats and/or focal points to enable the effective implementation of the Convention and the Kyoto Protocol, in the least developed country Parties;

+(b) Providing training, on an ongoing basis, in negotiating skills and language, where needed, to develop the capacity of negotiators from the least developed countries to participate effectively in the climate change process;

+(c) Supporting the preparation of national adaptation programmes of action;

+12. Decides that a least developed countries fund shall be established (in accordance with decision 7/CP.7), to be operated by an entity entrusted with the operation of the financial mechanism, under the guidance of the Conference of the Parties, to support the work programme for the least developed countries.
+This work programme shall include, inter alia, the preparation and implementation of national adaptation programmes of action;

+13. Invites Annex II Parties to contribute financially to the programme mentioned in paragraph 11 above;

-- (a) Promotion of public awareness programmes to ensure the dissemination of information on climate change issues; - (b) Development and transfer of technology, particularly adaptation technology, in accordance with decision -/CP.7; - (c) Strengthening of the capacity of meteorological and hydrological services to collect, analyse, interpret and disseminate weather and climate information to support implementation of national adaptation programmes of action; - 17.
-Decides that support be provided for the development, by the least developed countries, of national adaptation programmes of action which will serve as a simplified and direct channel of communication of information relating to the vulnerabilities and adaptation needs of the least developed countries; the information contained in national adaptation programmes of action may constitute the first step in the preparation of initial national communications; - 18.
-Requests the subsidiary bodies to consider the recommendations relating to the guidelines for the preparation of national adaptation programmes of action14 and to forward, as appropriate, a draft decision for consideration by the Conference of the Parties at its seventh session; - 19.
-Requests the subsidiary bodies to consider the recommendations referred to in paragraph 20 below, concerning possible amendments to the terms of reference of the Consultative Group of Experts on National Communications from Parties not included in Annex I to the Convention, prepared with a view to providing technical advice for the preparation of national adaptation programmes of action, and to forward, as appropriate, a draft decision for consideration by the Conference of the Parties at its seventh session; - 20.
-Decides to consider, at its seventh session, the establishment of a least developed country group of experts, including its terms of reference, taking into account geographical balance, as well as the above-mentioned consideration of the terms of reference of the Consultative Group of Experts; - 21.
-Decides to assess, at its seventh session, the status of implementation of Article 4, paragraph 9, of the Convention and to consider further action thereon;
+14. Invites Annex II Parties to support least developed country Parties for the following activities: (a) Promotion of public awareness programmes to ensure the dissemination of information on climate change issues;

+(b) Development and transfer of technology, particularly adaptation technology (in accordance with decision 4/CP.7);

+(c) Strengthening of the capacity of meteorological and hydrological services to collect, analyse, interpret and disseminate weather and climate information to support implementation of national adaptation programmes of action;

+15. Decides that support be provided for the development, by the least developed countries, of national adaptation programmes of action which will serve as a simplified and direct channel of communication of information relating to the vulnerabilities and adaptation needs of the least developed countries; the information contained in national adaptation programmes of action may constitute the first step in the preparation of initial national communications;

+16. Decides to consider, at its current session, the establishment of a least developed country group of experts, including its terms of reference, taking into account geographical balance, as well as the above-mentioned consideration of the terms of reference of the Consultative Group of Experts;

+17. Decides to assess, at its current session, the status of implementation of Article 4, paragraph 9, of the Convention and to consider further action thereon;